You Earned a Ticket!

 PTA-Seasons-of-LCAP

-The district-level LCAP, in combination with the school-level School Plan for Student Achievement (SPSA), can serve as an important tool to drive action-based conversations about local investment decisions.
+The district-level LCAP, in combination with the school-level School Plan for Student Achievement (SPSA, usually pronounced SIP-suh), can help focus action-based conversations about local investment decisions.

 Or, unread, it can just be paperwork.